ampsci input: descriptions of file format and available options

 Prints list of available operators.
 OperatorName is optional; if given,

-will list avaiable options for that operator (most operators take no options).
+will list available options for that operator (most operators take no options).

 Example: